iggy-social/iggy-social-frontend/README.md

 ### 4everland

+> Note that background actions such as link preview or image uploader will not work if you use 4everland as a hosting provider.

 [4everland](https://4everland.org/) is a decentralized hosting provider which stores your website on IPFS.

 If you have your code on GitHub, the `build.yml` script will build your app via GitHub Actions and create a `build` branch.